What does “transgender” mean?

 For more information, see:

-As an ally, how can I be supportive?
+As an ally, how can I be supportive of transgender people?

 Work on your own transphobia.
 Do you have a hard time seeing non-passing trans women as women?
 Ask yourself why.
 Critically interrogate your own assumptions about gender inherited from a cis-sexist society.